Setting up Exporters

 Package Name Description

-blackbox_exporter Package for the blackbox_exporter
+blackbox-exporter Package for the blackbox_exporter

-node_exporter Base package for node_exporter
+node-exporter Base package for node_exporter

-pg_bloat_check Package for pg_bloat_check script
+pg-bloat-check Package for pg_bloat_check script

 pgmonitor-node_exporter-extras Crunchy-optimized configurations for node_exporter